 Wi-Fi: Tap Wi-Fi to enter the sub-menu.
 Tapping the word "Wi-Fi" enters the sub-menu.
-Tapping the ON/OFF switch turns Wi-Fi on or off.
 There you may scan for new networks, add one manually, use the Wi-Fi Protected Setup option, and change advanced network options with the Overflow button.